-Certification of Membership of Thailand’s Private Sector Collective Action Coalition
+Certification of Membership of Thai Private Sector Collective Action Against Corruption (CAC)

 The Company intends to operate business under Code of Conduct and Corporate Governance Principles.
 The Company promotes knowledge of anti-corruption for every employee in the organization to comprehend its determination against corruption.

-IFS Capital (Thailand) Public Company Limited (the "Company" or "IFS") is committed to conducting its business with integrity and transparency as well as compliance with good practices in corporate governance.
-The Company is opposed to all forms of corruption as unethical behavior erodes free and fair competition, and impedes the economic and social development.
+IFS Capital (Thailand) Public Company Limited (the "Company" or "IFS") is committed to conducting its business with integrity, transparency and compliance with the principle of good corporate governance.
+The Company is opposed to all forms of corruption as unethical behavior erodes free and fair competition, and impedes economic and social development.

 The Anti-Corruption Policy (“this Policy”) adheres to the laws of Thailand, and is a supplement to the Company’s Code of Conduct and has been approved by the Board of Directors.

-All Directors, Management and Staff (collectively known as the “Employees”) of the Company are prohibited from operating or accepting every type of corruption both in direct or indirect manner for the employee’s benefit or that of the employee’s family, friends, associates or acquaintances covering every business and related department in every country.
+All Directors, Executives and Employees of the Company are prohibited from soliciting, arranging or accepting every type of corruption both in a direct or indirect manner for their own benefit or that of their families, friends or acquaintances covering every business and related department in every country.

-- The Board of Directors has duties and responsibilities to consider and approve this Policy as well as determine an effective system to support Anti-Corruption act in order to ensure that the Employees of the Company can be aware of and realize how significance of the problem of corruption may arise.
+- The Board of Directors has duties and responsibilities to consider and approve this Policy as well as determine an effective system to support the Anti-Corruption to ensure that all employees of the Company can be aware of and realize how significance of the problem of corruption may arise.

 - To review the Company’s financial and accounting reports, internal control system, internal audit function and risk management relating to the risk of frauds so that such operations of the Company are concise, appropriate, and efficient, and the Company’s financial reporting conformed to the generally accepted accounting standard.

 - To oversee the Anti-Corruption Policy and its program to ensure compliance with legal and ethical obligations.

-- The Employees must uphold this Policy when performing their duties.
-Anyone who discovers or suspects violations of this Policy must report them to a supervisor or through one of the channels established under the “Whistleblower Procedures” of the Company.
-(Please refer to the “Whistleblower Procedures” of IFS separately).
+- Directors, Executives and Employees must perform duties in accordance with this Policy.
+Anyone who has doubts or finds violations of this Policy must report them to a supervisor or through one of the channels established under the “Whistleblowing Policy and Procedures” of the Company.
+(Please refer to the “Whistleblowing Policy and Procedures” of IFS separately).

-- IFS will support and encourage its personnel at all levels to realize the importance of countering corruption and raise their awareness in this respect.
-In addition, IFS has implemented effective internal controls to prevent all forms of corruption and bribery.
+- IFS shall support and encourage its personnel at all levels to realize the importance of countering corruption and raise their awareness in this respect.
+In addition, IFS has implemented internal controls to prevent all forms of corruption and bribery.

-- The Anti-Corruption Guidance covers Human Resources procedures, from the recruitment and selection process to the promotion, training, performance appraisal and compensation offered to Staff Members.
+- The Anti-Corruption Guidance covers Human Resources procedures, from the recruitment or selection, promotion, training, performance appraisal and compensation for employees.
 Supervisors at all levels have a duty to communicate with their subordinates to make them understand and adopt these guidelines in all business activities under their responsibility.
 The supervisors also have to control and ensure their operational efficiency in compliance with these guidelines.

-- Directors and Management have the responsibility to implement the Anti-Corruption programme as well as the commitment to the Anti-Corruption Policy.
+- Directors and Executives have the responsibility to implement the Anti-Corruption program as well as the commitment to the Anti-Corruption Policy.

-- Directors, Management and Staff of IFS must follow the Anti-Corruption Policy and the Company’s Code of Conduct by avoiding and involving with any course of corruption either in direct or indirect manner.
+- Directors, Executives and Employees of IFS at all levels must follow the Anti-Corruption Policy and Code of Conduct of the Company by avoiding and involving with any course of corruption either in direct or indirect manner.

-- The Employees of IFS at all levels shall not be negligent in any corruption conditions involved directly with the Company.
-All Management and Staff must notify such act to supervisors or responsible person, including collaborating with investigation.
-Any queries or questions need to be consulted with the supervisor or a responsible person who monitors the Compliance of Company’s Code of Conduct provided in particular channels.
+- Directors, Executives and Employees of IFS at all levels shall not be negligent in any corruption conditions involved directly with the Company.
+They must notify such acts to supervisors or responsible persons and collaborate in the investigation.
+Any doubts or questions need to be consulted with supervisors or responsible persons who are responsible for monitoring the Compliance of the Company’s Code of Conduct provided in particular channels.

-- IFS shall provide fairness and safeguard the Directors, Executives and Employees or any other person who reports clues or evidence of corruption cases relating IFS, including such persons who refuse to corruption by applying protection measures for complainants or persons who cooperate with Anti-Corruption information as stated in the Company’s Whistleblower Procedures.
+- IFS shall provide fairness and safeguard the Directors, Executives and Employees or any other person who reports clues or evidence of corruption cases relating IFS, including such persons who refuse to corruption by applying protection measures for complainants or persons who cooperate in reporting corruption information as stipulated in the Company’s Whistleblowing Policy and Procedures.

-- A person who commits the corruption is equivalent to violating the employee regulations in regard to personnel management.
-This means such person needs to receive disciplinary punishment as well as legal punishment if such offence is also against the law.
+- A person who commits corruption is considered taking offense to employment regulations regarding personnel management.
+This means such a person needs to take disciplinary action as well as legal punishment if such act is illegal.

-- IFS will stress the importance of dissemination, knowledge sharing, and communications with other people who are involved or will affect IFS so that all these parties shall conform effectively to the Anti-Corruption guidelines.
+- IFS realizes the importance of dissemination, knowledge sharing, and communications with other people who are involved or may affect IFS so that all these parties shall conform effectively to this Policy.

-- IFS will undergo constant reviews of these guidance and operation measures to ensure their compliance with changes in laws as well as changing situations of our business operations.
+- IFS shall review these guidance and operation measures on a regular basis to ensure compliance with changes in laws and business operations.

-- To stress the attention on processes which incur a high risk in corruption, the Employees of IFS must conform carefully to the course of action as stated below in Clause 6.3 - Clause 6.6.
+- For clarity in taking actions on a high risk of corruption, the Directors, Executives and Employees of IFS at all levels must conform carefully to the course of action as stipulated in Clause 6.3 - 6.9.

 6.2 Measures to Anti-Corruption

-- Goods Control Environment: IFS focuses on the importance of the procedures of corporate governance by covering the roles and responsibilities in preventing and countering corruption, establishing ethical principles and code of conducts to guide the Employees to perform their duties with honesty, and providing a channel to file complaints about the corruption appropriately with a safeguard for the identity of the whistleblower.
+- Goods Control Environment: IFS focuses on the importance of the procedures of good corporate governance by covering the roles and responsibilities in preventing and countering corruption, establishing ethical principles and code of conduct to guide the Directors, Executives and Employees to perform their duties with honesty, and providing a channel to file complaints about the corruption appropriately with a safeguard for the identity of the whistleblower.

-- Risk Assessment: The Management of IFS will conduct CSA (Control Self-Assessment) on the risk of corruption and fraud on a regular basis and review the existing mitigation measures to ensure they are appropriate to prevent the risk to an acceptable level.
+- Risk Assessment: The Executives of IFS shall conduct CSA (Control Self-Assessment) on the risk of corruption and fraud on a regular basis and review the existing risk management measures to ensure they are appropriate to prevent the risk to an acceptable level.

 - Training and Communication:

-The Anti-Corruption Policy will be circulated to all the Employees of the Company for acknowledgement and the training will be organized for all Directors, Management and Staff of IFS to raise awareness of this Policy.
-This Policy, including all additions and amendments, will be posted on the Company’s website.
+The Anti-Corruption Policy shall be circulated to the Directors, Executives and Employees of the Company for acknowledgement and the training shall be organized for all Directors, Executives and Employees of IFS to raise awareness of this Policy.
+This Policy, including all additions and amendments, shall be posted on the Company’s website.

-The Anti-Corruption Policy will be communicated to its subsidiary, associated companies, other companies in which the Company has controlling powers (if applicable), agents, intermediaries, suppliers/service providers, and others, who deal with IFS, or act on behalf of IFS, at the outset of every business relationship with the Company and as appropriate thereafter.
-The Company encourages its subsidiary, associated companies, other companies in which the Company has controlling powers (if applicable), agents, intermediaries, suppliers/service providers, and others, who deal with IFS, or act on behalf of IFS to adhere to similar standards of corporate responsibility.
+The Anti-Corruption Policy shall be communicated to its subsidiary, associated companies, other companies in which the Company has controlling powers (if applicable), agents, intermediaries, suppliers/service providers, and others, who deal with IFS, or act on behalf of IFS, at the outset of every business relationship with the Company and as appropriate thereafter.
+The Company encourages its subsidiary, associated companies, other companies in which the Company has controlling powers (if applicable), agents, intermediaries, suppliers/service providers, and others, who deal with IFS, or act on behalf of IFS to adhere to similar standards of corporate social responsibility.

-- Monitoring and Review: The Human Resources and Administration Department of IFS shall review this Policy and submit any proposed amendments to the Audit Committee and the Board of Directors for approval if there is a change.
+- Monitoring and Review: The Human Resources and Administration Department (the “HR”) of IFS shall review this Policy and propose to the Audit Committee and the Board of Directors for approval if there is a change.
 In addition, the HR shall supervise and monitor the implementation of this Policy and make recommendations accordingly.
-Any improvements, including a possible revision of such policy in accordance with business changes, regulations, standards and laws, will be made as soon as possible.
+Any improvement/amendment shall be made as soon as possible.

 6.3 Political Contributions

-Political Contributions refer to financial support or donation of items and/or participation in activities; or the Company’s support for Employees to attend political events in its name in order to acquire business advantages.
-This however does not include Employees’ own participation on the basis of his/her personal rights and freedom, but they must not claim the status of being an employee of IFS or use any of IFS’ property, equipment or tools of the Company for the benefit of any political activities.
+Political Contribution refers to financial support or donation of items and/or participation in activities; or the Company’s support for the Directors, Executives and Employees to attend political events in its name in order to acquire business advantages.
+This however does not include the Directors, Executives and Employees’ own participation on the basis of his/her personal rights and freedom, but they must not claim the status of being a director, executive and employee of IFS or use any of IFS’ property, equipment or tools of the Company for the benefit of any political activities.

 IFS’ policy is to conduct business on a neutral basis with neither political alignment nor attachment to any professional politician of any party.
-IFS does not make any donations as a company to political parties, politicians or candidates for a political office as defined in paragraph one for benefit of the Company’s business.
+IFS does not make any donations as a company to political parties, politicians or candidates for political office as defined in paragraph one for benefit of the Company’s business.
 Unless it has been approved by the Board of Directors' meeting and must be in accordance with the relevant laws.
 Any Director, Executive and Employee participating in activities according to their personal rights and freedom shall not claim the status of being a director, executive and employee or use any property, equipment or tools of the Company for the benefit of any political activities.

 6.4 Charitable Contribution, Donations and Aid Grants

 Charitable Contribution, Donations and Aid Grants means a donation of money or things or any other benefits to any person or juristic person for public charity which can be a risk in corruption to the Company when the activity refers to a payment but without constructive returns.
 Besides, the activity can become a claim or a means of corruption.
-To avoid any Charitable Contribution, Donations and Aid Grants with a hidden agenda, IFS formulates a policy, criteria, review process and control details as follows:-
+To avoid any Charitable Contribution, Donations and Aid Grants with a hidden agenda, IFS formulates a policy, criteria, review process and control details as follows:

 - A Charity or Donation or Aid Grants activity has to be proven that it actually exists; that actions have been made to successfully realize the purpose of the project and that it is set up for the real benefit of the society or for the Corporate Social Responsibility (CSR) purpose.